MatiasOS/writings/xoor/this.md

 ## Conclusion

-As final words, I want to show a few scenarios where is commonly used:
+As final words, here a few scenarios where is commonly used:
 In React, sometimes we need to access `this.state`, and it can be tricky

 ```javascript